boolean-uk/csharp-docker-1-intro/README.md

 # C# Docker Introduction

 Note: This exercise requires a few things to be installed.
+For a details please examine the [Prerequisites Readme](PREREQUISITES.md)

 ## Learning Objectives
 - Create and publish a simple .Net app